 Message circulating on Facebook that features a photograph of a fatal accident in which a red car is wedged under a large truck claims that the accident occurred because the driver was texting.
 The message asks people to share if they are against texting and driving.

 The picture shows a real accident, but there is no evidence that supports the claim that the accident was a result of texting while driving.
-The accident took place in Westchester County New York back in July 2005.
+The accident took place on Route I-287 in New Jersey. back in July 2005.
 The driver died at the scene.

 They found his cell phone still in his hand – he was texting – his head was in the back seat.
 PLEASE don’t text while driving.
 Share this if your against Texting & Driving……..